-To reduce the data complexity, we separate the 3D scene into layers, where each layer is modeled by a constant depth plane.
-The goal of the representation is to partition the data into coherent layers, which have a smaller depth variation than the original scene.
+To reduce the data complexity, we separate the 3D scene into layers, where each layer is modeled by a constant depth plane and has a smaller depth variation than the original scene.

 Extraction of layers from a general 3D scene is a non-trivial task.
 Here, we use a variation of the level-set segmentation algorithm which was proposed in [6].
-An advantage of this unsupervised algorithm is that it can be extended to an arbitrary number of dimensions.
+An advantage of this unsupervised method is that it can be extended to an arbitrary number of dimensions.
 Furthermore, using a semi-parametric methodology, the algorithm efficiently handles occlusions, which is an important property for the subsequent compression algorithm.